osteel/docker-tutorial/README.md

 Access it from your browser.

-phpMyAdmin is available on port 8080.

 ## Description

-The different containers are described in `docker-compose.yml`.
+The different containers are described in [`docker-compose.yml`](https://github.com/osteel/docker-tutorial/blob/master/docker-compose.yml).

 There are 6 of them: